FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 **Solidity deployment parameters:**

-- Contract path: the path of the contract file, which supports relative path, absolute path, and default path.。When the user enters a file name, the file is obtained from the default directory, which is: 'contracts / solidity ', for example: HelloWorld。
+- Contract path: the path of the contract file, supports relative path, absolute path and default path。When the user enters a file name, the file is obtained from the default directory, which is: 'contracts / solidity ', for example: HelloWorld。
-- Enable static analysis: optional, the default is off。If enabled, static analysis of parallel field conflict domains is enabled to accelerate parallel contract execution。Static analysis takes a long time.
+- Turn on static analysis: optional, the default is off。If enabled, static analysis of parallel field conflict domains is enabled to accelerate parallel contract execution。Static analysis takes a long time.
 Please be patient。

 ```shell
 # Deploy HelloWorld contract, default path